Azure-Samples/MachineLearningSamples-BiomedicalEntityExtraction/README.md

     * To maximize performance of the cluster, we recommend to change the parameters spark.executor.instances, spark.executor.cores, and spark.executor.memory by following the instructions [here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-jupyter-spark-sql) and editing the definitions in "custom spark defaults" section.

-* You can run the entity extraction model training locally on a [NC6 Data Science Virtual Machine (DSVM)](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-linux-dsvm-intro)
+* You can run the entity extraction model training locally on a [Data Science Virtual Machine (DSVM)](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-linux-dsvm-intro) or in a remote Docker container in a remote DSVM.

-* To run scenario with remote docker, provision Ubuntu Data Science Virtual Machine (DSVM) by following the instructions [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-provision-vm).
-We recommend using [NC6 Data Science Virtual Machine (DSVM)](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-linux-dsvm-intro) for scale-up computation.
+* To provision DSVM for Linux (Ubuntu), follow the instructions [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-provision-vm).
+We recommend using [NC6 Standard (56 GB, K80 NVIDIA Tesla)](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-linux-dsvm-intro).

 ### Python packages